-About Medical Condition of the student
+About Medical Condition of the s studen t

 Authorization

-rding Medical Leave and the student's medical condition is rledge.
+ing Medical Leave and the student's medical condition is lge.
 I authorize to process the request for Medical Leave.

 Name of the Medical officer :

-Designation :
+Designation : 0 1 SERVE H

-Signature :
+Signature : DEEM NAME OF THE PARTY

-Date :
+Date : O BE UNITED TO BE

 Signature of Faculty Advisor Specific Remarks

-Name:

-Designation:
+Name: Designation:

 Signature of the HoD/HoI

 Signature of the Dean/ Campus In-Charge

-ANNEXURE - V
+ANNEXURE - III

-GANDHI INSTITUTE OF TECHNOLOGY AND MANAGEMENT (GITAM) (Deemed to be University) Visakhapatnam | Hyderabad | Bengaluru
+GANDHI INSTITUTE OF TECHNOLOGY AND MANAGEMENT (GITAM)

+(Deemed to be University) Visakhapatnam | Hyderabad | Bengaluru